mennamohsensaad/Image-processing-and-filters-/README.md

 10. Hybrid images.

-Organize your implementation among the following files:
+Organize implementation among the following files:

 1. `CV404Filters.py`: this will include your implementation for filtration functions (requirements 1-3).
 2. `CV404Histograms.py`: this will include your implementation for histogram related tasks (requirements 4-8).